ThobesForBros/Orientalism/README.md

-# Orientalism
-Orientalism by Edward W. Said - My thoughts, input, and stuff!
+# Orientalism by Edward W. Said